orion-project/rezonator2/README.md

 - **Parametric design:** [global parameters](http://rezonator.orion-project.org/help/params_window.html) can interconnect different elements; parameter values given by custom formulas allow you to construct a dynamic and parameterized system.

-- **And more:** other convenient and useful tools and functions are also available: [repetition rate](http://rezonator.orion-project.org/help/func_reprate.html), [beam parameters](http://rezonator.orion-project.org/help/func_beamdata.html) at all elements, misalignments of elements (*coming soon*), [“freezing”](http://rezonator.orion-project.org/help/func_freeze.html) results, full plot format customization, copying results to the clipboard, and more…
+- **And more:** other convenient and useful tools and functions are also available: [repetition rate](http://rezonator.orion-project.org/help/func_reprate.html), [beam parameters](http://rezonator.orion-project.org/help/func_beamdata.html) at all elements, misalignments of elements (via custom scripts), [“freezing”](http://rezonator.orion-project.org/help/func_freeze.html) results, full plot format customization, copying results to the clipboard, and more…

 ##